Public-Artifacts/codebacks/README.md

 ---
 This repo contains a simple proof of concept from a fun NFT project called Zombie State University, written by [Justin Hunter](https://twitter.com/polluterofminds).

 [ZSU.sol](./contracts/ZSU.sol) is a copy of the original smart contract for Zombie State University.
-It contains a function called `generateRandomStudentId` that generates a unique identifier for each NFT that defines the art layers that token will receive.
+It contains a function called `setStudentId` that generates a unique identifier for each NFT that defines the art layers that token will receive.
 This function could certainly be used for other projects, and rather than copy-and-pasting it, a developer may choose to create a Codeback as a way to credit Justin's work.

-[StudentIDGeneratorCodeback.sol](./contracts/StudentIDGeneratorCodeback.sol) is a new Codeback contract for the ZSU `generateRandomStudentId` function.
+[StudentIDGeneratorCodeback.sol](./contracts/StudentIDGeneratorCodeback.sol) is a new Codeback contract for the ZSU `setStudentId` function.
 The contract adds functions to receive and withdraw tokens, and names the [original ZSU contract's](https://etherscan.io/address/0xdb2448d266d311d35f56c46dd43884b7feeea76b) deployer address as the trustee.

 [VTU.sol](./contracts/ZSUCodebackExample.sol) demonstrates how a developer could implement the Codeback in a new project inspired by ZSU called Vampire Tech University, by modifying: